 Our most recent example shows two men standing on the edge of a 3 story high building (roughly 30 feet in the air), without shoes on, chipping away at the same structure that he’s standing on with a sledgehammer.
 About the only thing they’re doing right is that they’re not hitting the part of the wall directly below their feet.
 There’s absolutely no evidence of safety precautions to be found, no harness and no nets, only relying on each of their own balance and the strength of the wall to stay upright during the process.

-You can watch the amazing footage below, uploaded to Youtube by Unusual.
+You can watch the amazing footage below, uploaded to Youtube by David Peterson.